ryansmccoy/spreadsheets-to-dataframes/README.rst

 =======================================================================================
-From Spreadsheets to DataFrames: Escaping Excel Hell with Python (Work in Progress)
+From Spreadsheets to DataFrames: Escaping Excel Hell with Python
 =======================================================================================